ckan/ckanext-scheming/README.md

 ```

 ## Different Types of Schemas
 With this plugin, you can customize the group, organization, and dataset entities in CKAN.
-Defining a schema will modify the form, the data saved to the database, create separate indexes, generate urls for each type indicated by the `type` field in each schema.
+Adding and enabling a schema will modify the forms used to update and create each entity, indicated by the respective `type` property at the root level.
+Such as `group_type`, `organization_type`, and `dataset_type`.
+Non-default types are supported properly in **CKAN 2.8+ only** as is indicated throughout the examples.

 **Creating custom group or organization types is only supported in CKAN 2.8, instructions for that are below**